 The initiative was created by Ralph Lauren who had recently lost his friend Nina Hyde.
-The sales of his Target t-shirts had gone so well in the US that he was ready to export the to the UK.
+The sales of his Target t-shirts had gone so well in the US that he was ready to export them to the UK.

-We of course like to do things differently, so not only did we create a huge campaign that had retailers, designers and ad space agencies all donating their time for free, but I also brought in the might of the BBC to promote the campaign to our 13 million audience.
+We in the UK of course like to do things differently, so not only did we create a huge campaign that had retailers, designers and ad space agencies all donating their time for free, but I also brought in the might of the BBC to promote the campaign to our 13 million audience.

 As well as the BBC feature, for the launch of the campaign, I created The Breast Health Handbook with Georgina Goodman in record-breaking time (6 weeks from commission to print thanks to Pandora books at Harper Collins).
 Since so little had been written about breast cancer back then, it was important to create a helpful manual.
 Everything from early presentation of a lump through to mastectomy, after-care and even palliative care was covered.